kcorra26/FuzzyApp/README.md

 *Assignment*: Given the 1000 entries in the attached data set, do fuzzy matching filtering when a user starts typing a name in the search field in a react native app.

-Main configuration written in `App.js`.
+The main configuration for the app was written in `App.js`.

 ### *Efficiency*:
 With the default Fuse implementation, the search was slow. `Fuse.js` is used on much larger datasets, so I knew there were ways to optimize the search in order to it to improve.
 Here's how I made the search faster: